 I’m a big fan of optimizing my daily work, or as Tim Ferriss puts it, strategic laziness.
 One of my preferred methods to increase effectiveness is finding smarter, faster and better ways to do non-crucial tasks.

 At Piktochart we all use our own tool heavily for all sorts of presentations, reports and infographics that we share with others.
 That’s because our team has created the best tool possible to help you design infographics and visuals in record time.
+You can access our template gallery by simply signing up for free.

 With the course of time, and after years of combined use, we’ve found some little-known secrets, or smart hacks, that will help you do task that otherwise would be boring, time consuming and repetitive, ridiculously fast.